-Quaintly old-fashioned by today's standards, the original PARENT TRAP still charms, thanks to heartfelt performances of stars Hayley Mills, Brian Keith, and Maureen O'Hara.
+Quaintly old-fashioned by today's standards, this classic still charms, thanks to heartfelt performances of stars Hayley Mills, Brian Keith, and Maureen O'Hara.
 The story line here is virtually the same as in the 1998 remake, with the main difference being Mitch and Maggie's rather dated notions about the war between the sexes.
 Hayley Mills believably plays both Susan and Sharon and shines in the movie's memorable musical number, "Let's Get Together," which the remake omits.

 For kids who are willing to watch a movie that unfolds at a more leisurely pace, The Parent Trap is an entertaining relic from a time when kids were far less knowing.
 As an added bonus, parents will enjoy the interplay between the movie's adults, which is deeper and more dramatic than in the remake.

 Families can talk about the message of The Parent Trap.
 Do comedies often have messages?
 Do you think the movie remains relevant today, when kids are more knowing and parents divorce openly rather than hiding it, as these parents did?